ionutmodo/ExperimentBuilder/README.md

 - `CUDA_VISIBLE_DEVICES`: similar to the environment variable in Linux
 - `verbose`: boolean indicating whether you want to print information about the folders that are created when calling `run` method

 Once the `ExperimentBuilder` object is created, you can add command line arguments on the fly using `add_param` method as key and value pairs.
 They will be converted automatically to strings and will be added to the project using the `getattr` builtin function, preceded by the underscore prefix (to be able to differentiate them from other attributes in the object).
+There is also support for templates in the `add_param` method.
+If you add such a parameter, you can use the previously added parameter values to create the value of the templated parameter.

 There is also support for boolean command line arguments.
 For example, if you use `add_param('normalize', True)`, then it will only add the `--normalize` argument.
 If you use `add_param('normalize', False)`, then no argument will be added to the command line.